Distinctness of two pseudo-Anosov maps: Background

 This is then extended linearly to be defined on all of $H^1(M;\mathbb R)$.
 In general, this is only a semi-norm.
 It is, however, a norm when $M$ is hyperbolic.
 Furthermore Thurston \cite{ThurstonPA} showed that $M$ is hyperbolic if and only if it is the mapping torus of a pseudo-Anosov homeomorphism.
 The unit ball $\mathscr B_{Th}$ of the Thurston norm is a polytope, symmetric about the origin.
 A top dimensional face $F$ of this ball is called {\em fibered} if there is a $u \in H^1(M;\mathbb Z) \cap \,\mathbb R^+\cdot F$ such that $u$ is dual to the fiber $S$ of a fibration $p:M \to S^1$.
 One then also says that $u$ is fibered.
-When $F$ is fibered, then every integral $u$ in $\mathbb R^+\cdot F$ is fibered.
+When $F$ is fibered, every integral $u$ in $\mathbb R^+\cdot F$ is fibered.
 The dual unit ball in $H_1(M_f; \mathbb Z)$ is then also a polytope, with $F$ dual to a distinguished vertex.
 Thus, when $M= M_f$ is a mapping torus of a pseudo-Anosov homeomorphism, there is a distinguished fibered face $F_f$ of its Thurston ball, and a dual vertex $v_f$ such for any $u$ as above, $||u||_{\text{Th}} = u(v_f)$.

 Throughout various works, Fried's perspective is that the integral $u$ in $\mathbb R^+\cdot F_f$ correspond exactly to the sections of the suspension flow on $M_f$.
-These cohomology classes are in fact then characterized by being positive on the homology classes of the closed orbits of the flow.
+These cohomology classes are in fact then characterized by being positive on the homology classes of the closed orbits of the flow; see \cite{Landry} for details in the case where $M_f$ has boundary.
+Fried's Theorem, Theorem~\ref {t:frieds}, then characterizes these $u$ in terms of positivity on a finite set.